 The BCJI approach assumes that responsibility for community safety and revitalization belongs to all stakeholders, including community members, service agencies, and government.
-Therefore, the overall strategy should include all key stakeholders in the problem-solving process and there must be at least basic capacity to engage community-based partners, community leaders, and residents to collaborate in addressing the priority crime issue identified.
+Therefore, the overall strategy should include all key stakeholders in the problem-solving improvement to health and safety violations, enforced clean-up and upkeep of blighted properties, eviction of problem tenants, and improved property management, with a resulting efficiency in crime abatement.

+process and there must be at least basic capacity to engage community-based partners. community leaders, and residents to collaborate in addressing the priority crime issue identified.